Golden Knights vs. Stars: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 1

 Golden Knights Betting Insights

-- The Golden Knights have won 36 of their 57 games when favored on the moneyline this season (63.2%).
+- The Golden Knights have an implied moneyline win probability of 55.6% in this game.

 Golden Knights vs Stars Additional Info